opiy-org/asterisk-ari-php/README.md

 - Asterisk (either your own container or one from the official repository)

+- Supervisor (will manage your WebSockets in the background)

 #### 3. Composer
 Make sure you run `composer install` in this directory before you use the library.
 You might run into troubles with missing php extensions.
 Simply install them with e.g. `apt install php7.2-mbstring` (may differ depending on your